nanovms/ops-documentation/klibs.md

   }
 }
 ```

+For the sas token ensure you've allowed the proper resource types:

+(allowed-resource.png)

+You've set a proper expiry:

+(expiry.png)

+and you are using the right SAS token:

+(sas-token.png)

 ### Metrics Data

 Aggregated memory metrics data include the number of samples, minimum, maximum, last, and average values, and the sum of all values.